-Incontinence after prostatectomy temporarily affects virtually all operated patients.
-More than 90% of patients are continent 1 year after procedure, with 90% achieving continence at six months after robotic-assisted laparoscopic prostatectomy and only an additional 4% gaining continence afterwards (Source: American Urological Association - Incontinence After Prostate Treatment Guidelines, 2024).
-This statistical reality should neither discourage nor cause renunciation of this life-saving surgery.
-Well prepared and properly equipped, vast majority of men regain satisfactory continence.
+Incontinence after prostatectomy temporarily affects virtually all men who undergo the procedure.
+More than 90% of patients are continent one year after surgery, with 90% achieving continence at six months following robotic-assisted laparoscopic prostatectomy and only an additional 4% gaining continence afterward (Source: American Urological Association – Incontinence After Prostate Treatment Guidelines, 2024).
+This statistical reality should neither discourage men nor cause them to avoid this life-saving surgery.
+When well prepared and properly equipped, the vast majority of men regain satisfactory continence.

-Radical prostatectomy remains reference treatment for localized prostate cancer.
-While offering excellent cancer results, it temporarily causes urinary leaks due to urethral sphincter weakening.
-This recovery period, variable by patient, requires appropriate protection evolving with continence improvement.
+Radical prostatectomy remains the standard treatment for localized prostate cancer.
+While it offers excellent cancer outcomes, the procedure temporarily causes urinary leaks due to urethral sphincter weakening.
+This recovery period varies by patient and requires appropriate protection that evolves alongside continence improvement.

-Choosing right protection at each recovery stage is essential to maintain quality of life and self-confidence.
-From high-capacity protection in first weeks to simple security brief in final months, let's explore together solutions adapted to each phase of your journey toward continence.
+Choosing the right protection at each stage of recovery is essential to maintaining quality of life and self-confidence.
+From high-capacity options in the first weeks to a simple security brief in the final months, the following guide walks through solutions tailored to each phase of your journey toward continence.

 Understanding Post-Prostatectomy Evolution with Men's Leak Brief